 - President of the General Assembly

-On Monday, 16 September 2019, At a ceremony inside the United Nations General Assembly Hall, Ms Maria Espinosa, the President of the 73rd UN General handed over to Nigeria’s Muhammad-Bande, who will lead the 74th session of the assembly in the next one year.
+On Monday, 16 September 2019, At a ceremony inside the United Nations General Assembly Hall, Ms Maria Espinosa, the President of the 73rd UN General handed over to Nigeria’s Tijjani Muhammad-Bande to lead the 74th General assembly.